-Over many years everybody wanted their music to sound “louder” than the rest -unfortunately, this keeps happening with TV ads and some other stuff, when in fact, every final consumer has a volume control and the ability to decide how loud to listen.
+Over many years everybody wanted their music to sound “louder” than the rest.
+Unfortunately, this keeps happening with TV ads and some other stuff, when in fact, every final consumer has a volume control and the ability to decide how loud to listen.
 Anything louder seems to sound better, but, that’s not true, actually quite the opposite.
-To make things louder, you have to compress more and more to the point where there are no dynamics at all (yeah, 3dB of dynamics is not a very good dynamic range, sorry).
-In today’s digital world 24 bits depth will give you at least 115dB of dynamic range, which is a lot (far more than vinyl records or CDs), so, what’s the point in compressing everything till everything is almost reaching 0dBfs in your master?

 LUFS and Loudness Standards

-The thing is, it seems that everybody is having different loudness normalization standards, for example, for digital TV broadcasts, the standard is -23 LUFS with a +/- 1 LUFS tolerance, but, for iTunes (when you turn the Sound Check option on) it’s -16 LUFS, YouTube is a little bit hotter on this department and uses a system a bit different, but you could say it normalizes loudness at -13 LUFS +/- 1 LUFS, but the good news is that if you master using the iTune’s -16 LUFS standard, YouTube, Spotify, and any other who uses an automatic loudness normalization system, will automatically compensate and bring your track up to -13 LUFS or whatever the target is, but even better is the fact that if you smash a track to make it louder, it will sound thin and lifeless in any of this platforms, so, this is a great excuse to stop producing over-compressed, clipped and with no dynamic range music.
-Great sounding music wins!
+But the good news is that if you master your songs using the iTunes -16 LUFS standard, YouTube, Spotify, and any other who uses an automatic loudness normalization system, will automatically compensate and bring your track up to -13 LUFS or whatever the target is, but even better is the fact that if you smash a track to make it louder, it will sound thin and lifeless in any of this platforms, so, this is a great excuse to stop producing over-compressed, clipped and with no dynamic range music.
+Great-sounding music wins!

 Ok, how do I measure this?

 Luckily there are lots of new tools for this.
 If you use iZotope Ozone, then you can use the integrated iZotope Insight, which measures all of this information.
-Some editors like Adobe Audition have an integrated amplitude analysis which can measure True Peak and Loudness in LUFS.
-There’s also the Dynameter plugin (recommended), which measures the PSR in realtime, and also displays a colour-coded history graph, giving you an intuitive snapshot view of the dynamic profile of your music.
+Some editors like Adobe Audition have an integrated amplitude analysis that can measure True Peak and Loudness in LUFS.
+There’s also the Dynameter plugin (recommended), which measures the PSR in real-time, and also displays a color-coded history graph, giving you an intuitive snapshot view of the dynamic profile of your music.

-One nice exercise is to have two different mixes for the same tracks, one as you would normally do, when you are done, analyse it with any LUFS metering plugin and check what’s your dynamic range (LU), now, re-build your mix, targeting at least 8dB of dynamic range.
+One nice exercise is to have two different mixes for the same tracks, one as you would normally do when you are done, analyze it with any LUFS metering plugin and check what’s your dynamic range (LU), now, re-build your mix, targeting at least 8dB of dynamic range.
 You will immediately hear the difference!
-With more dynamic range, it just sounds better!
+With a more dynamic range, it just sounds better!